GabiK-bat/BatCam/index.md

 An overview of the camera design that is connected to an infrared light barrier:

-The Printed Circuit Board (PCB) is illustrated in the following graphic:
+The custom-made Printed Circuit Board (PCB) is illustrated in the following graphic:

 ## Building instructions